abhi-test-org/gatsby-starter-default/README.md

   Gatsby's default starter
 </h1>

-Kick off your project with this default boilerplatehis starteps  tin Gatsby configuration files yht need to get up and running blazing fast withing fastp generator for React.
+Kick off your project with this default boilerplatehis startein Gatsby configuration files yht need to get up and running blazing fast withing fastp generator for React.

 _Have anothere specific idea?
 You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._